-Students must complete a minimum of 95 credit hours with a minimum Grade Point Average (GPA) of 2.0 (C) average or better.
+GRADUATION REQUIREMENTS Students must complete a minimum of 91 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
 All courses in this program must be completed with a 'C' or better.
-Thirty (30) of the last 45 credits must be earned at Southwestern before the AAS in Administrative Office Professional degree is awarded.

-Complete the graduation application process one term prior to the term of completion (i.e., spring term graduates must apply winter).
+Twenty-four (24) credits must be completed at Southwestern before the AAS Administrative Office Professional degree is awarded.
+Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply winter).